“So you’re a private detective? I didn’t know they existed, except in books — or else they were greasy little men snooping around hotel corridors.”

-For its first ten or so years, The Thrilling Detective Web Site published fiction, mostly original short stories, plus an occasional excerpt or classic reprint.
+For the first ten or so years of its existence, The Thrilling Detective Web Site published online fiction, mostly original short stories, plus an occasional excerpt or classic reprint.
 In that time, we were lucky enough to put out some really good stuff, give some exposure to some up-and-coming writers, and even win a few awards.
 I couldn’t have done it without the dogged determination of long-time fiction editor Gerald So and my original co-editor Victoria Esposito, and so I want to thank them once again for all their hard work and support over the years.
 As I said, I could have never done it alone.
 And I didn’t.

 And now, perhaps against my better judgement, after another ten years (or so), I’m thinking of starting it all over again.

-So much has changed in publishing in those ten (or so) years, and editors are increasingly viewed by some of the ego-bloated self-pub and KU brigade as somewhere between an unnecessary evil and dog shit, but a good story is still a good story — and deserves to treated as such, not rushed to publication to meet some cyber quota, or because some “writer” is too lazy to put out the best story they can.
+So much has changed in publishing since those first ten (or so) years, and editors are increasingly viewed by some of the ego-bloated self-pub and KU brigade as somewhere between an unnecessary evil and dog shit, but a good story is still a good story — and deserves to treated as such, not rushed to publication to meet some cyber-quota, or because some “writer” or “publisher” is too lazy to put out the best story they can.

 So please, if you don’t want to be edited, don’t start sending me your stories.